Rain-sy/Compressive-Covariance-Sensing/README.md

 # Compressive-Covariance-Sensing
-This code is used to demonstrate the results/figures of the paper: 'Low-rank Covariance Matrix Estimation based on Quadratic Measurements'.
+This code is used to demonstrate the results/figures of the paper: 'Achieving Oracle Property for Low-rank Covariance Matrix Estimation from Quadratic Measurements'.